Professional edition active

 (See also the American College of Gastroenterology's 2023 Guidelines Update: Diagnosis and Management of Celiac Disease.)

 Treatment of celiac disease is a gluten-free diet (avoiding foods containing wheat, rye, or barley).
-Gluten is so widely used (eg, in commercial soups, sauces, ice creams, and hot dogs) that a patient needs a detailed list of foods to avoid.
-Patients are encouraged to consult a dietitian and join a celiac support group such as Beyond Celiac or the Celiac Disease Foundation.
+Gluten is widely used in commercially prepared foods, so patients need a detailed list of foods to avoid.
+Patients are encouraged to consult a dietitian and join a celiac support group as well (English-language groups include Beyond Celiac or the Celiac Disease Foundation).
 The response to a gluten-free diet is usually rapid, and symptoms resolve in 1 to 2 weeks.
-Ingesting even small amounts of food containing gluten may prevent remission or induce relapse.
+Ingesting even small amounts of food containing gluten, however, may prevent remission or induce relapse.

 Small-bowel biopsy should be repeated after 3 to 6 months of a gluten-free diet.
 If abnormalities persist, other causes of villous atrophy (eg, lymphoma) should be considered.
 Lessening of symptoms and improvement in small-bowel morphology are accompanied by a decrease in anti-tissue transglutaminase antibody and anti-endomysial antibody titers.

 Supplementary vitamins, minerals, and hematinics may be given, depending on the deficiencies.
 Mild cases may not require supplementation, whereas severe cases may require comprehensive replacement.
-For adults, replacement includes oral ferrous sulfate 300 mg once every other day to 3 times a day, oral folate 5 to 10 mg once/day, calcium supplements, and any standard multivitamin.
+For adults, replacement includes oral ferrous sulfate, oral folate, calcium supplements, and any standard multivitamin.
 Sometimes children (but rarely adults) who are seriously ill on initial diagnosis require bowel rest and total parenteral nutrition.

 If a patient responds poorly to gluten withdrawal, either the diagnosis is incorrect or the disease has become refractory.
 Corticosteroids can control symptoms in refractory disease.